roura356a/csk/intl.en-US/Product Introduction/Basic concepts.md

 -   **StorageClass**

-    StorageClasses enable the dynamic provisioning of PVs.
+    StorageClasses enable dynamic provisioning of PVs.
 You can use dynamic provisioning to automatically create PVs based on your requirements.

 -   **Auto scaling**